mbg/logstash/README.md

 ![CI](https://github.com/mbg/logstash/workflows/Build/badge.svg?branch=master)
 ![stackage-nightly](https://github.com/mbg/logstash/workflows/stackage-nightly/badge.svg)

 This library implements a client for Logstash in Haskell.
-For example, to connect to a Logstash server via TCP at `127.0.0.1:5000` (configuration given by `def`) and send a JSON document:
+For example, to connect to a Logstash server via TCP at `127.0.0.1:5000` (configuration given by `def`) and send a JSON document with a timeout of 1s:

 ```haskell
 data Doc = Doc String